Research Meets Policy @ SFU Summer Institute 2023

 The institute will include experiential learning opportunities, such as developing and sharing key messages, writing, and presentations.

-Each day will be facilitated by different experts and will include presentations from policy makers.
+Each day will be facilitated by different experts and will include presentations from policy makers aligned with the theme of climate and sustainability.

 Day 1 | Who, what, when and where is policy: This foundational workshop will cover the background of policy-making and develop skills in the initial stages of communicating research to policy, such as identifying audiences and mapping the policy landscape.